edwinwebb/pixi-seed/README.md

 # Pixi Seed

-This project is designed to bootstrap your PIXI.js development with modern tooling, technology and project organisation.
-Use as boilerplate for your next Pixi.js project
+This project is designed to bootstrap your Pixi.js development with modern tooling, technology and project organisation.
+Use as boilerplate for your next project.

-Webpack with ES6 provides a more modular approach to PIXI.js development and allows you to include assets within your JS.
-[Reactman](https://www.npmjs.com/package/reactman) allows you to quickly add assets to your project and the example Store helps organise your data.
+Webpack with ES6 provides a more class based approach to Pixi.js development and allows you to include assets within your JS.
+[Reactman](https://www.npmjs.com/package/reactman) enables you to quickly add code to your project and the using Stores helps organise your data.

-The seed is designed to work across multiple devices with a ‘best-fit’ rendering methodology.
+The project comes with Render and Animation stores and a ScaledContainer to help work across multiple devices with a ‘best-fit’ rendering methodology.

 ## Example Display Object
 Here's the PIXI.js bunny expressed as an interactive sprite in ES6.